Walter462/Sneakers/README.md

 ### 4.1. `decision`

-The most important element of the problem is answer itself: a specific store, `descision` to be made.
+The most important element of the problem is the answer itself: a specific store, `decision` to be made.

 ---